factor/factor/reference/allocator-full-comparison-20260908/AUDIT.md

 activity counts during numbering; the correction now has a positive native recipe/code-reduction gate for every allocator.

-## Shared correctness and remaining acceptance
+## Shared correctness and final acceptance

 The comparison baseline `c84535b24a` is the corrected prototype: snapshot and operand checker repairs, boundary expiration, and shared derived-phi GC base